“The question isn’t at what age I want to retire, it’s at what income.” — George Foreman

 OK, Folks, Here Is A Summary Of All The Retirement Solutions In One Place:

 Here is a short but critical video you must see (5 minutes) from the renowned CPA: Ed Slott.
 He is one of the foremost experts in the United States on both IRA’s and taxes, and this information is critical for your future.

 At this point, you may be thinking that the indexed universal life (IUL) insurance policy sounds too good to be true, and you may be wondering, why isn’t everybody doing it, if it’s so great?
 Well, that’s a very fair question and you deserve an answer, so here goes.

 Many of the media gurus and financial planners don’t get very excited over the thought of any life insurance product as a retirement vehicle.
 There are a few reasons for this, such as; it’s just not sexy enough or they refuse to spend the necessary time to become fully educated regarding the power of this vehicle, or in the case of financial advisors and life insurance agents, to put it bluntly … they don’t like the smaller commissions.

 So the bottom line is if you or your children are able to qualify for life insurance, this is a great way to build your own pension/disability plan, with certain annuities being a close second.
-Since everyone’s situation is unique and special, don’t wait or hesitate … call or email us for a FREE, no obligation customized quote, so we can help find you the right, retirement solutions.
-Whether you are in San Antonio, or Los Angeles, we are here to help you.
+Since everyone’s situation is unique and special, don’t wait or hesitate … contact us for a FREE, no obligation custom analysis, so we can help find you the right, retirement solutions.
+Whether you are here in San Antonio, Texas, or Los Angeles, California, we are here to help you.